stungeye/Full-Stack-Notes/docs/01-ruby-and-rails-installation/04-virtualbox-and-vagrant.md

 # VirtualBox and Vagrant
 {: .no_toc }

-**📣 NOTE: If everything is working with Ruby on WSL you are now done!**
+**📣 Note:** If everything is working with Ruby on WSL you are now done!

-**Do not follow any more of these instructions unless the WSL didn't work for you.**
+**⚠️ Warning:** Do not follow any more of these instructions unless the WSL didn't work for you.

 ## Table of Contents
 {: .no_toc .text-delta }